AIDS Activism: Then and NowPrint Page

 - How are strategies to raise awareness and to encourage people to get involved similar or different between ACTUP and Greater Than AIDS?
 Why do you think?

 - Which information on Greater Than AIDS do you find most useful and why?

 - Bring the class together and have student pairs share their findings.
 Put their responses on the board, and, as a class, review their responses, the various issues students felt were important, and ways in which an organization and individual may advocate for a cause.

 - Tell students that there are many ways to be involved and advocate for what is important to each of us.
-Display the “What are CAP Students up to?” web page on the Constitutional Right Foundation website, and review a couple of the examples noted on the page.
+Display the “Student Action” web page on the Constitutional Right Foundation website, and review a couple of the examples noted on the page.

 - Return students’ exit cards where they noted two causes that were important at the end of Class 1.
 Put students in groups of three to five per group, and have each group brainstorm and choose a topic/issue for creating their own activism/advocacy project.

 - Once groups have decided on a project or cause, tell students they are going to research the cause and create a proposal to show how people in their community can act on behalf of that cause.
 Assign each group to answer the following questions that would outline “action” proposal: